A Walk in the Park (6.6MB)

 She, along with her colleague Andrea Van Steenhouse, wrote a book on clotheslines (The Clothesline) published by Gibbs Smith in April 2002.
 Portable Houses, co-authored with Mary Abel, was published by Gibbs Smith in the spring of 2004.
 Sisters on the Fly was published by Andrews McMeel in the spring of 2010 and is in its third printing.

-A launch party and old-fashioned "happening" for her upcoming book Cast-Iron Cooking with Sisters on the Fly, also published by Andrews McMeel and featuring the Dutch Oven Divas of the Desert will be at Tattered Cover Bookstore (LoDo) in Denver on April 29th at 7:30pm.
-Several darling vintage trailers will be parked in front of the bookstore and will be open for trailer tours before the signing.
+A launch party and old-fashioned "happening" for her new book, Cast-Iron Cooking with Sisters on the Fly, also published by Andrews McMeel and featuring the Dutch Oven Divas of the Desert was at Tattered Cover Bookstore (LoDo) in Denver on April 29, 2013.
+It was a standing-room-only, sell-out signing.
+Yay!
+And thank you!
+Several darling vintage trailers were parked in front of the bookstore and open for trailer tours before the signing.
+Donations were taken for Casting for Recovery.

-In her spare time, Irene enjoys fly fishing, looking for a vintage trailer to buy and fix up, collecting antique quilts, canning peaches and traveling by train--not necessarily in that order.
+In her spare time, Irene enjoys fly fishing, looking for a vintage trailer to buy and fix up, collecting handmade quilts tops and antique Chinese shipwreck porcelain, canning peaches and traveling by train--not necessarily in that order.
 She lives in Denver with her photographer husband, two rescue dogs and a ginger tomcat.